ua3nbw/gpiokey/README.md

 # OrangePi GPIO Key

 This is a modified WiringPi for OrangePi.
 We call it WiringOP.
-Test fo Orangepi pc
+Test fo Orangepi pc When doing menuconfig the appropriate setting can be found under Device Drivers -> GPIO Support -> sysfs interface, or use CONFIG_GPIO_SYSFS=y if manually editing .config.
 ## Download
 ### For Orangepi Pi
      git clone https://github.com/WereCatf/WiringOP.git -b h3